msb2kml/Msb2Kml/Documents/AdvancedUse.md

 The value that could be printed is only 0.0 or 1.0: 1 if there has been no conversion error; otherwise 0.

+### Altitude

+   =ALT,$G;Altitude

++ $G is the result of the reconstruction of the GPS location.
+ It is not used otherwise than to be assured that the reconstruction has been provided.

+This extract the altitude (height above sea level) from the current GPS location.

+### Latitude

+   =LAT,$G;Latitude

++ $G is the result of the reconstruction of the GPS location.
+ It is not used otherwise than to be assured that the reconstruction has been provided.

+This extract the latitude from the current GPS location.

+### Longitude

+   =LON,$G;Longitude

++ $G is the result of the reconstruction of the GPS location.
+ It is not used otherwise than to be assured that the reconstruction has been provided.

+This extract the longitude from the current GPS location;

+### Distance to a turn point

+   =DIST,Turnpoint1,$G;Turnpoint 1

++ "Turnpoint1" stands for a location named in the file StartGPS.gpx
++ $G is the result of the reconstruction of the GPS location.
+ It is not used otherwise than to be assured that the reconstruction has been provided.

+This compute the distance in meters (rounded) from the plane to the location of "Turnpoint1".
+Of course, this function could be invoked for several locations.
+The location of turnpoints could be entered in the file StartGPS.gpx: see the file "RemoteGPS"
+This function is ignored if a start location is specified (reconstructed GPS track) and if the distance from "Turnpoint1" to this start location is greater than 10 Km.

+### Normalization of the measures from a sensor

+   =NRM,-1,-0.8,$Z;Acceleration

++ The first parameter (-1) is a multiplication factor.
++ The second parameter (-0.8) is added to the result.
++ $Z is the reading to process.

+This computation is performed: ( $Z * (param 1) ) + (param 2)
+This could be used to revert the sign for a G-Sensor and introduce a compensation for the gravity.
+It could also be used to convert from Centigrade to Fahrenheit.

+### Vectorization

+   =VCT,$X,$Y,$Z;Vect.
+Acc.
+   =VCT,$X,$Z;Vect.
+Acc.

++ $X is a measure along an axis.
++ $Y is a measure along an axis perpendicular to the previous.
++ $Z is a measure along an axis perpendicular to the 2 previous.

+The result is the square root of the sum of the squares of the measures.
+This function could be used with 2 or 3 parameters.

 ### Note

 The functions like =DIFF that make use of current and previous values should be at the head of the file.
 The functions like =MEM of =HVL that store values for the next sample should be at the bottom of the file.

+### Note about the functions relative to GPS

+A function that is activated despite missing data has for effect a column in the output files filled with "0.0".

+The functions =ALT, =LAT, =LON, =DIST and =TRV depends on the existence of some data that is not used in the computation.
+This is to prevent them to be activated if the GPS track is not available.

+The GPS speed ($K in the example) is an indication that the GPS module is present, whatever the method to obtain the track.
+The success of the reconstruction ($G in the example) exists only when the track is reconstructed.
+Functions =ALT, =LAT an =LON are used mainly for testing.